 If you prefer quitting from the privacy of your own home…

-Nevada Tobacco Quitline: The Nevada Tobacco Quitline offers FREE telephone-based service to Nevada residents 18 years or older, so you can speak to a coach in person.
-Through the telephone program, you can receive a free supply of nicotine replacement patches, gum, or lozenges.
+Nevada Tobacco Quitline: The Nevada Tobacco Quitline offers FREE telephone-based service to Nevada residents 13 years or older, so you can speak to a coach in person.
+Through the telephone program, you can receive a free supply of nicotine replacement patches, gum, or lozenges (for those 18 years and older).
 Coaches will determine if you are eligible to receive the nicotine replacement therapy.

 The Quitline also offers a FREE online service.
 When you enroll online, you get special tools, a support team of coaches, research-based information, and a community of others trying to become tobacco free.
 Expert coaches can talk to you about overcoming common barriers, such as dealing with stress, fighting cravings, coping with irritability, and controlling weight gain.